 - Click here for a gallery of images documenting this project work.

 Throughout the creative process pupils returned to the key questions:

 - How can we love our neighbours as ourselves through creating the window designs?

 - What difference will the message of the window designs make to the congregation in Lichinga?

 Considering how theological concepts are communicated visually in churches for example stained glass windows as an expression of worship and teaching tool, formed the transition from learning about the theology of water and baptism to undertaking the extended creative reflection, in the form of the designs for the stained glass windows.

 Discussion on the theme of water in Christianity flowed through the response to the brief for Lichinga, which was based around the pupils question: How can we design our banner to communicate the message about water in Christianity to church in Lichinga?

 Decisions were made about how the five window designs could cohere whilst each concept could be individually expressed.
 Pupils drew their ideas from window designs from Emma Blount’s stained glass designs.

-Using the visual framework of stained glass pupils then visualised their ideas individually and collectively in their small groups for the concept: Jesus’s example and what it means in the world.
+Using stained glass techniques pupils then visualised their ideas individually and collectively in their small groups inspired by Jesus’s example and what it means in the world.
 Reflective questions were given to each group to further challenge their thinking skills as they refined their design work.